Once upon a time..

 With a new facility to support its newly defined mission, educate children, empower families, inspire teachers, engage community, embrace diversity, Friends Center quickly reached its initial capacity, and began renovations to create additional spaces to help meet the persistent and urgent need for high-quality early childhood care.
 In 2015, the Center opened a new preschool room on its upper level.
 Shortly after, in 2016, the Center relocated its music and movement studio to create an additional Infant/Toddler classroom.

-Recognizing that more must be done to to help close Connecticut’s gaping Achievement Gap (the disparity in academic performance between children of different socio-economic groups), Friends Center looked for new and creative ways to expand and replicate its program.
-Planning began for the launch of a new Center in the Dixwell neighborhood.
-Friends Center also joined together with Trust for Learning and Bank Street College of Education in a new and ambitious initiative, New Haven Children’s Ideal Learning District, aimed to increase quality and access to early childhood care and education for all 14,800 New Haven children age 0 – 8.
+Recognizing that more must be done to help close Connecticut’s gaping Achievement Gap (the disparity in academic performance between children of different socio-economic groups), Friends Center looked for new and creative ways to expand and replicate its program.
+Friends Center also joined together with Trust for Learning and Bank Street College of Education in a new and ambitious initiative, New Haven Children’s Ideal Learning District (NH ChILD), aimed to increase quality and access to early childhood care and education for all 14,800 New Haven children age 0 – 8.

 In 2018, to accommodate new school-readiness slots from the State, Friends Center transformed its lower-level into a temporary classroom, while continuing to progress in its collaborations to open new doors of access.

 Making strides to expand access to high-quality early childhood education, Friends Center opened a new center on Blake Street in the fall of 2019.
 Located near West Rock park, the new center serves 36 children and their families with two infant/toddler classrooms, one preschool classroom, and nine full-time staff, including a Site Director and an Emotional Wellbeing Coordinator.